crashoverride777/swifty-sk-scroll-view/README.md

 This is also an older project I actually no longer use in my own apps as it is not the most elegant solution in world to achieve a scrollable list.
 It should only be used for very small things such as a character select menus.

 It is much better to use a UICollectionView for a scrollable list due to cell reusage end efficiency.
-You can subclass UICollectionViews in similar fashion than this helper.

 I will continue to maintain this repositiory indefinitely.